New merch store is live. Stickers, patches, and pin-up art. Shop now

 The P211 Platform

 The P211 GTO established SIG's entry into the double-stack 1911/2011 market with an aggressive value proposition.
 By using P320 magazines instead of proprietary 2011-pattern magazines, SIG eliminated one of the platform's most persistent reliability concerns while leveraging an existing ecosystem of affordable, proven magazines already in widespread use.
+SIG's pistol pedigree runs deep; for a full look at where that heritage started, see our complete P226 history.

 The original GTO shipped with a 4.4-inch barrel and integrated compensator.
 The GT4 and GT5 expand the lineup to cover both ends of the use spectrum: concealed carry and competition/duty applications.